Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Normalizing Flows

 \subsection{Convolutional}

 A considerable problem with coupling and autoregressive flows is the restricted triangular Jacobian, meaning that all inputs cannot interact with each other.
 Simple solutions involve fixed permutations on the output space such as reversing the order \cite{Dinh2015NICENonlinearIndependent,Dinh2016DensityEstimationUsing}.
-A more general approach is to use a $1\times1$ convolution; since these are equivalent to linear transformations applied across channels, the inverse is easily computed \cite{Kingma2018GlowGenerativeFlow}.

-Naturally, a number of works have proposed other convolution-based flows that permit larger kernel sizes.
-A number of these apply variations on causal convolutions \cite{Oord2016WaveNetGenerativeModel}, including emerging convolutions \cite{Hoogeboom2019EmergingConvolutionsGenerative} whose inverse is entirely sequential, MaCow \cite{ma2019macow} which uses smaller conditional fields allowing more efficient sampling, and MintNet \cite{song2019mintnet} which approximates the inverse using fixed-point iteration.
-Alternative approaches to causal masking involve imposing repeated (periodic) structure \cite{karami2019invertible}, however in general this is not a good assumption for image modelling, as well as representing convolutions as exponential matrix-vector products, $\exp(\vec{M})\vec{x}$, which can be approximated implicitly with a power series, allowing otherwise unconstrained kernels \cite{hoogeboom2020convolution}.
+A more general approach is to use a $1\times1$ convolution which is equivalent to a linear transformation applied across channels \cite{Kingma2018GlowGenerativeFlow}.
+Numerous works have been proposed to generalise these to larger kernel sizes.
+A number of these apply variations on causal convolutions \cite{Oord2016WaveNetGenerativeModel}, including emerging convolutions \cite{Hoogeboom2019EmergingConvolutionsGenerative} whose inverse is sequential, MaCow \cite{ma2019macow} which uses smaller conditional fields allowing more efficient sampling, and MintNet \cite{song2019mintnet} which approximates the inverse using fixed-point iteration.
+Alternative approaches to causal masking involve imposing repeated (periodic) structure \cite{karami2019invertible}, however in general this is not a good assumption for image modelling, as well as representing convolutions as exponential matrix-vector products, $\exp(\vec{M})\vec{x}$, approximated implicitly with a power series, allowing otherwise unconstrained kernels \cite{hoogeboom2020convolution}.